virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 > If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration.

 Source: http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-s3-origin.html

+You will need to set CloudFlare's SSL option to **Flexible** which means that your visitors will connect to your web site over TLS to CloudFlare's CDN and then CloudFlare will connect to your AWS S3 origin (i.e. static website bucket) *unencrypted*.
+This shouldn't be an issue for personal blogs or small websites but I wanted to clarify this caveat as it could be a showstopper for some.
+Details about CloudFlare's SSL options can be referenced [here](https://support.cloudflare.com/hc/en-us/articles/204144518-SSL-FAQ).

 ## CONFIRM S3 BUCKET NAME AVAILABILITY